 Ex-state Rep. Scott Hilton

 Hilton started his career as a newspaper analyst in Philadelphia before moving to Atlanta to become a banking executive – and launch a political career.
 He was considered a rising star in the Georgia Legislature before he was defeated in the blue wave that swept the suburbs.
+He recently got a job with the Kemp administration.
 He’s weighing a bid.

 State Sen. P.K.
 Martin